CameronGrenier/the-quad/Software Requirement Specification.md

 - **Client-Side:**
   Modern web browsers (Chrome, Firefox, Edge, Safari) on desktops, laptops, tablets, and smartphones.
 - **Server-Side:**
-  Node.js/Express running on a Linux-based server or local development machine.
+  Node.js/Express running on a Linux-based server and Cloudflare Workers for serverless functions.
 - **Database:**
-  PostgreSQL 12 or later.
+  Cloudflare D1 SQL database.
+- **Storage:**
+  Cloudflare R2 object storage for images and files.
 - **Development Environment:**
   Docker containers (optional) or local installations for development and testing.